What to listen to next

 The stunning Northern Flinders Ranges Country belongs to the Adnyamathanha people.
 ‘Adnya’ means rock and ‘mathana’ means people – the Adnyamathana people are ‘the people of the rocks’.

 Adnyamathanha songs, stories and Law are all part of the Yuramuda.
-This program is about the journey of one of the major Adnyamathanha Creation Ancestors, Yulu the Kingfisher Man.
-Yulu’s Coal, explores the travels of Yulu as he moved across Country, followed by two Arkurra , Giant Rainbow Serpents and why the coal mined at Leigh Creek Coal Mine today belongs, from an Adnyamathanha perspective, to Yulu, the Kingfisher Man.
+This program is about the journey of one of the major Adnyamathanha Creation Ancestors, Yurlu the Kingfisher Man.
+Yurlu’s Coal, explores the travels of Yulu as he moved across Country, followed by two Arkurra , Giant Rainbow Serpents and why the coal mined at Leigh Creek Coal Mine today belongs, from an Adnyamathanha perspective, to Yurlu, the Kingfisher Man.

 Liz thanks Senior Adnyamathanha Cultural Custodian Cliff Coulthard who was deeply involved in all aspects of production of this program.
 Thanks also to cultural custodians Vince, Linda and Mick Coulthard and Gladys Wilton for their contributions and to Senior Adnyamathanha Custodian and linguist Terrence Coulthard for his invaluable contributions.
 Thanks go to Mick Coulthard and Noel Wilton for reading the story in language, Arthur Brady for his English language version, to Anne Marie Taranto and Nigel Carney, The Chapel, and Terry Fuchs and staff at Alinta Energy.